 Vegeta: There's no such thing as fair or unfair in battle.
 There is only victory or, in your case, defeat.

-King Piccolo was also this.
-He immediately killed Chiaotzu when he tried to sabotage King Piccolo's quest for immortality by making his wish to Shenron before Piccolo did.
-He also checked Goku's pulse before confirming he was dead in their first battle.
+King Piccolo is also this.
+He immediately kills Chiaotzu when he tries to sabotage King Piccolo's quest for immortality by making his wish to Shenron before Piccolo does.
+He also checks Goku's pulse before confirming he is dead in their first battle.
 He's a Magnificent Bastard for a reason and the only villain to ever outright win.

 He's also the only who thinks to attack Cell during his Transformation Sequence.
-It didn't work (apparently transforming generates a heck of ki barrier), but points for trying.
+It doesn't work (apparently transforming generates a heck of ki barrier), but points for trying.

 Krillin... initially.
-It's about the only thing he could do to keep in the frontlines linger than any of the other humans in Z. Notably, however, he never employed the solar flare/destructo disk combo that could've probably killed any major villain up until Cell.
+It's about the only thing he could do to keep in the frontlines longer than any of the other humans in Z. Notably, however, he never employs the Solar Flare/Destructo Disk combo that could've probably killed any major villain up until Cell.
 Probably because the Destructo Disk is implied to be very hard to control.

 Jackal was no novice at this either.
 His primary offense was throwing Dynamite, with concealed blades and other such dirty tricks, unlike most people, he did not receive martial training or any superpower, yet he still poses as a serious threat to Kenshiro by manipulating the environment and the people around him.

 Yuda takes the cake.
 Rei, a superior opponent, is out for his blood but is set to die in three days?
-Easy, he tells his head-subordinate he's leaving for another town specifically to do this, waits for a pissed Kenshiro to torture exactly in which town he's hiding, and as soon as soon as Kenshiro and Rei leave he calmly walks back at home and asks if his subordinate really expected him to tell him where he actually was going (he had not left the town at all, he was just hiding).
+Easy, he tells his head subordinate he's leaving for another town specifically to do this, waits for a pissed Kenshiro to torture him into saying in which town he's hiding in, and as soon as Kenshiro and Rei leave he calmly walks back at home and asks if his subordinate really expected him to tell him where he actually was going (he had not left the town at all, he was just hiding across the street).
 And when Rei managed to prolong his life indefinitely, he accepts the challenge...
-And has his subordinates blow up a dam to flood the place and impair Rei's mobility, as Rei needed to touch his enemy to kill him but Yuuda could easily but slowly cut him from distance (and the water actually increased the power of the attack).
-The only reasons Rei won was that Yuuda interrupted that attack to brag before using a similar but stronger one, giving Rei the time to use his hands to push on the water and jump, and, after that, Yuuda froze up seeing the beauty of Rei's attack.
+And has his subordinates blow up a dam to flood the place and impair Rei's mobility, as Rei needed to touch his enemy to kill him but Yuda could easily but slowly cut him from distance (and the water actually increased the power of the attack).
+The only reasons Rei won was that Yuda interrupted that attack to brag before using a similar but stronger one, giving Rei the time to use his hands to push on the water and jump, and, after that, Yuda froze up seeing the beauty of Rei's attack.